-The Authority obtained two loans from Franklin Synergy Bank for the acquisition of 6 condo units at The Village at West Main Street in January of 2019.
+The Authority obtained two loans from Franklin Synergy Bank (now FirstBank) for the acquisition of 6 condo units at The Village at West Main Street in January of 2019.
 The loans are both evidenced by a promissory note and are secured by a deed of trust in the amount of the loans evidencing a lien on the properties.
 The first note issued to acquire 4 of the 6 condo units was for \$550,620, bears interest at a rate of 0%, and is payable in 59 consecutive monthly principal payments of \$1,835.40 beginning on March 2, 2019, with one final balloon payment of \$442,331.40 due on the maturity date.
 The second note that was issued to acquire the remaining 2 condo units was for \$287,910, bears interest at a fixed rate of 5.50% per annum, and is payable in 59 consecutive monthly principal and interest payments of \$1,782.06 beginning on March 2, 2019, with one final balloon payment of \$259,182.36 due on the maturity date.
 Both loans have a maturity date of February 2, 2024.
 The promissory notes state that in the event of a default on these loans, the lender may declare all indebtedness of the Authority to the lender under these notes immediately due and payable without further notice of any kind notwithstanding anything to the contrary in these notes or any other agreements.
 These two loans were subsequently provided as loans by the Authority to Franklin Housing Collaborative, Inc. (FHC), with the terms of these subsequent loans mirroring the terms of the loans from Franklin Synergy Bank to the Authority.
 The Authority is thus acting as a flow-through and does not expect to be involved with making any of the debt payments to Franklin Synergy Bank, as FHC has agreed to make all the debt payments directly.
-For the fiscal year ended December 31, 2021, FHC paid debt principal on the first and second note payable amounting to \$136,749 and \$132,939, respectively, with interest expense amounting to \$0 on the second note payable as it was fully repaid during the year.
-At December 31, 2021, the outstanding obligation on the first and second note payable amounted to \$373,492 and \$0, respectively, with the amount of principal due within the next 12 months for the first note payable amounting to \$22,025.
+The second note was fully repaid and closed in a prior fiscal year.
+For the fiscal year ended December 31, 2022, FHC paid debt principal on the first note payable amounting to \$23,860.
+At December 31, 2022, the outstanding obligation on the first note payable amounted to \$349,632, with the amount of principal due within the next 12 months for the first note payable amounting to \$22,025.
 As the one remaining loan from the Authority to FHC is between the primary government and one of its blended component units, this note payable is eliminated in the consolidated financial statements, with only the original first note payable from Franklin Synergy Bank to the Authority that is remaining being reported as a current and noncurrent liability on the face of the Statement of Net Position.

-The anticipated aggregate maturity of these two notes payable for the years subsequent to December 31, 2021 are as follows:
+Future minimum principal maturities of this loan over the next five years and thereafter for the years subsequent to December 31, 2022 are as follows: